Mobilpadde/Survive-the-Night/README.md

 * Press `[ENTER]` to chat (Or rather to focus on the textbox).
 * Click random on your keyboard to type some message look-a-like-thingie.
 * Press `[ENTER]` again to send your awesome newborn message.
-* Or do an `[ESC]` to cancel every single awesome character in the textbox, and return to the game.
+* Or do an `[ESC]` to cancel every single awesome character in the textbox, and return to your game.